Home

 The HTML-JS-CSS image at the top of this page is from an article by Bradley Nice published on Medium.com, Aug 2016.

 Many JMU CS faculty have contributed to this course over the years.
 Special thanks to my colleagues who have shared activities, labs, homeworks, quizzes, and exams.
-This semester's materials were co-developed with professors Michael Kirkpatrick and Michael Stewart.
+This semester’s materials were co-developed with professors Chandani Shrestha, Michael Stewart, and Isaac Wang.

 Unless otherwise noted, the materials on this website are freely available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.